-Cost: There is a significant cost in collecting, protecting, and organizing personal identifying information to develop and
+Cost: There is a significant cost in collecting, protecting, and organizing personal identifying information to develop and maintain a registry.

 Maintenance: Keeping the data up to date requires sophisticated resources and technical skills; it must be managed and maintained to ensure utility and accuracy.